rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Description ==
 Generating your WooCommerce Product Feed was never this easy!

-Any marketplace you want you to list your products on, you can generate an accurate product feed with your WooCommerce products in just a few clicks.
+Any marketplace you want to list your products on, you can generate an accurate product feed with your WooCommerce products in just a few clicks.

 Use pre-defined merchant templates to generate flawless feed for over 180+ merchants, including Google Shopping, Facebook, eBay, Instagram, PriceRunner, Rakuten,  Vivino, Trovaprezzi & many more (<a href="https://rextheme.com/best-woocommerce-product-feed" target="_blank">full list</a>).